Pope Pius XII and the Holocaust: Background

 Two Popes served through the Nazi period: Pope Pius XI (1922–1939) and Pope Pius XII (1939–1958).
 The Holy See strongly criticized Nazism through the late 1920s and throughout the 1930s, with Cardinal Pacelli (later Pope Pius XII) being a particularly outspoken critic.
 In 1933, the Vatican signed a Concordat (Reichskonkordat) with Germany, hoping to protect the rights of Catholics under the Nazi government.
 The terms of the Treaty were not kept by Hitler.
 According to the Encyclopedia Britannica: "From 1933 to 1936 [Pius XI] wrote several protests against the Third Reich, and his attitude toward fascist Italy changed dramatically after Nazi racial policies were introduced into Italy in 1938."

 Pius XI offered three encyclicals against the rising tide of European totalitarianism: Non abbiamo bisogno (1931; "We Do Not Need to Acquaint You" – against Italian Fascism); Mit brennender Sorge (1937; "With Deep Anxiety" – against Nazism) and Divini redemptoris (1937; "Divine Redeemer" – against atheist Communism).
 "Non abbiamo bisogno" directly challenged Italian fascism as a "pagan" movement which "snatches the young from the Church and from Jesus Christ, and which inculcates in its own young people hatred, violence and irreverence".
 Pius XI also challenged the extremist nationalism of the Action Française movement and antisemitism in the United States.

 With Europe on the brink of war, Pius XI died on 10 February 1939 and Pacelli was elected to succeed him as Pope Pius XII.
 The Nazi Government was the only government not to send a representative to his coronation.
 Pius lobbied world leaders hard to avoid war and then pursued a policy of cautious diplomacy following the outbreak of the war.

 From around 1942, the Nazis had begun to implement their final solution – the industrial extermination of Europe's Jews.

-Protests to Nazi Germany prior to pontificate
+Protests against Nazi Germany's antisemitic policies prior to his pontificate

 As Vatican Secretary of State, Cardinal Pacelli made some 55 protests against Nazi policies, including its "ideology of race".
 Pacelli also helped Pius XI draft the 1937 Mit brennender Sorge critique of Nazi ideology.
 Written partly in response to the Nuremberg Laws, the document did not refer to Hitler or the Nazis by name, but condemned racial theories and the mistreatment of people based on race.
 In 1938, Pacelli publicly restated the words of Pius XI on the incompatibility of Christianity and antisemitism: "It is impossible for a Christian to take part in anti-Semitism.
 Anti-Semitism is inadmissible; spiritually we are all Semites."